web validator

 Rules & checks

-Requires at least one User-agent directive.
+Requires at least one User-agent directive so crawler rules have an explicit target.

-Parses Sitemap lines to confirm absolute URLs.
+Parses Sitemap lines and expects absolute HTTP or HTTPS sitemap URLs.

-Runs fully client-side; no fetches or uploads.
+Runs fully client-side; no URL fetches, uploads, or server-side logging.

 Inputs explained